Yehoshua Yeivin: Early life

 Yehoshua Heschel Yeivin was born on 10 May 1891 in Vinnytsia, in the south-west of the Russian Empire (today Ukraine), to parents Yisrael (son of Isaac) and Rachel (née Marshalkovich) Yeivin.
-Yisrael Yeivin was from a middle-class, traditional Hasidic family while Rachel was descended from a well known non-Hasidic religious family; Yisrael was a descendant of the Rabbi Jacob Yosef of Ostroh, revered head of a Hasidic dynasty.
-Rachel was descended from the adminsitrative leader (Marszał) of Polish Jewry, Rabbi David Halevy Parness.
+Yisrael Yeivin was from a middle-class, traditional Hasidic family, while Rachel was descended from a well known non-Hasidic religious family; Yisrael was a descendant of the Rabbi Jacob Yosef of Ostroh, revered head of a Hasidic dynasty.
+Rachel was descended from the administrative leader (Marszał) of Polish Jewry, Rabbi David Halevy Parness.
 At the age of four, Yehoshua was orphaned, and from then on was raised by his maternal grandmother Tzina Golda Marshalkovich in Mezhirichi.

 Yeivin received a traditional Jewish education, initially studying Torah and Mishnah privately, before continuing his education at the Hebrew Gymnasium in Vilna.
 He was said to have excelled in his religious education and that, by eight years old, he had already memorized the entire Book of Isaiah.

 From a young age, he was interested in Zionist ideas, serving as a member of the "Yavna" Zionist Association and as a member of the local "Foreign Language Enthusiasts" club, where he gave lectures in Hebrew.

 Yeivin later studied medicine at the University of Moscow.
 After completing his studies, he was drafted into the Russian Army and served as a doctor during the First World War.
 Following the war, he began a literary career in both Yiddish and Hebrew, publishing poems, short stories, and reflections in local Jewish publications.
 Many of his early works reflect on his experiences in the war.
 In 1919, his story "Amongst the Evening Shadows" ("בין צללי ערב") was published in the Odessa-based magazine Mashuat ("משואות"), edited by Moshe Glikson (later the editor of Ha'aretz newspaper).

 In 1919, he moved to Vilna, where he made his living as a doctor and as a Hebrew teacher; soon after, he decided to focus on his literary career rather than medicine.
 By 1922, he moved to Berlin, where he became active in the left-wing Zionist organization Poale Zion and began to work full-time as a writer and translator.
 He translated several works of French literature into Hebrew and Yiddish, including works by Romain Rolland, Guy de Maupassant, and Henri Bergson.

 In 1922, he married Miriam-Atara Margolin, the daughter of publisher Shraga Feivel Margolin.
-In 1923 their first son, Yisrael, was born.
+In 1923, their first son, Yisrael, was born.
 The following year, the family made aliyah, relocating to Mandatory Palestine.